Google Analytics for Blogger Tips: A Complete GA4 Guide For Site Owners

 A session starts when a user views a page on your website.
 A session will automatically time out after 30 minutes of inactivity and there is no limit to how long a session can last.

 Users flow can trigger multiple actions (or events) within a session, which can help you determine the user experience of your website.

 If most of your sessions have low activity, then think about how you can make your site more user-friendly or engaging to keep people on your site for longer.

 Google Search Impressions

-You can connect Google Search Console and Google Analytics 4 to get extra data inside GA4 (see above).
+You can connect GSC and Google Analytics 4 to get extra data inside GA4 (see above).

 This metric show the number of times people have seen your website in Google search results for a particular keyword.

 You can find this data under Reports > Search Console > Queries and under the Organic Google Search Impressions column:

 Google Search CTR

 You can gain access to this Google Search Console metric inside GA4 by connecting the services together in the settings.